touchlab/DroidconKotlin/iosApp/Pods/MDFTextAccessibility/README.md

 [![Build Status](https://travis-ci.org/material-foundation/material-text-accessibility-ios.svg?branch=develop)](https://travis-ci.org/material-foundation/material-text-accessibility-ios)
 [![Code Coverage](http://codecov.io/github/material-foundation/material-text-accessibility-ios/coverage.svg?branch=develop)](http://codecov.io/github/material-foundation/material-text-accessibility-ios?branch=develop)

-*May 24, 2016: We're still staging MDFTextAccessibility, feel free to poke around, but non-code things like CocoaPods support and continuous integration testing will be ramping up over the next few weeks.
-The API is relatively stable at this point.*

 ## Accessibility of text

 Apps created for the widest range of users should ensure that users can read